-- (i) Bringing OSR from margins to centre of Panchayat Finances OSR has huge potential and this is yet to be tapped substantially.
+- (i) Bringing OSR from margins to centre of Panchayat Finances - OSR has huge potential and this is yet to be tapped substantially.
 At present the proportion of OSR in Panchayat finance is very low.
-In most of States it is less than even 5% whereas it can - go up to 40% of total Panchayat receipt.
+In most of States it is less than even 5% whereas it can go up to 40% of total Panchayat receipt.
 The substantial augmentation of OSR will bring it from margins to centre of Panchayat finance both in terms of amount and coverage, with respect to taxation and services. - (ii) Developing comprehensive system of OSR - There is need to develop comprehensive OSR system encompassing different components, sectors and items and catering to the needs for all group of stakeholders appropriately so that its potentiality may be tapped for the development of rural India.
-There is need to develop well demarcated OSR all system for three tiers Panchayats and revenue distribution system among them. - (iii) Creating stake of all three tiers of Panchayats and State collection of Governments in house/property and other taxes -In many States house/property tax remains with Gram Panchayat.
-Sharing of the taxes including
+There is need to develop well demarcated OSR system for all three tiers of Panchayats and revenue distribution system among them. - (iii) Creating stake of all three tiers of Panchayats and State Governments in collection of house/property and other taxes - In many States house/property tax remains with Gram Panchayat.
+Sharing of the taxes including house/ property tax with Intermediate Panchayat, District Panchayat and State Government would help them in getting their cooperation for